-Crisp Malting Group has now officially presented its new specialty malt plant as well as an automated milling, cleaning and packing line to the public.
+Crisp Malting Group has now officially presented its new specialty malt plant in Great Ryburgh near Fakenham, UK.
+The new plant includes also an automated milling, cleaning and packing line.
 The investment, which totals 6.7 million GBP (US$ 8.9 million), is the first specialty malt plant to be built on a commercial scale in the UK and is geared towards the booming craft brewing industry.
 The number of UK breweries increased by 64% in the last five years and has a growing need for specialty malts and products.

 Crisp’s Managing Director Adrian Dyter said while international breweries wanted large bulk deliveries, the ability to deliver a mixed pallet of small bags of various malts was vital to the burgeoning number of small and start-up businesses.